thisminute/cascading-ui/README.md

 semantics -> write   ->
 compiled code!
 ```
-The `write` transformation is defined in several parts, one for each of several outputs that don't resemble each other - html, css, and Rust code that is compiled later into a wasm binary.
+The `write` transformation is defined in several parts, one for each of several outputs that don't resemble each other - HML, CSS, and Rust code that is compiled later into a Wasm binary.

 In terms of file paths, this translates to:
 `src/lib.rs` - tokens already provided as a TokenStream